1vanK/Urho3D-Color-Lines/README.md

 * CMake: all parametrs (OpenGL, static runtime, etc) must be the same as that of the engine
 * Open Urho3DColorLines.sln and set "Lines" as startup project
 * Build

-Known issues:
-* A table of records is not realized